 Wix Invents Its Own “Enhanced” MIT License for the Forked Library

 Here’s where the story takes an odd turn.
-Instead of distributing the new editor code under a standard open source library, Wix has written its own license, which it is calling the “Enhanced” MIT license (EMIT).
+Instead of distributing the new editor code under a standard open source license, Wix has written its own license, which it is calling the “Enhanced” MIT license (EMIT).
 It explicitly prohibits relicensing under the GPL and requires the developer to license modifications under the EMIT:

 This license is exactly like the MIT License, with one exception – Any distribution of this source code or any modification thereof in source code format, must be done under the Enhanced MIT license and not under any other licenses, such as GPL.